 HOW DO I TELL IF I HAVE HARD OR SOFT CONCRETE?

-There are two tools commonly used for testing concrete hardness, they are the rebound hammer and the Moh’s scratch test.
+There are two tools commonly used for testing the hardness of concrete.
+They are the rebound hammer and the Moh’s scratch test.

-The Mohs’ test is a more commonly used tool to test for hardness.
-The test has a rating of #1-#10 but for testing concrete you usually have #2-#9 as #1 is baby powder hardness and #10 is diamond.
-The kit will have 8-9 “pencil tips” these tips have progressively harder and harder tips, so, you would start with maybe a #4 and make a 2 in. scratch then if the concrete scratches you go to your #5 and so on until your pin does not scratch the surface so, if it scratches at #6 but not #7 you look at the chart and that gives you your concrete hardness of CSP, this is a good test and less costly that the rebound hammer that can range up to $600.00 bucks opposed to the Mohs’ kit around $120.00 bucks.
-The only thing I don’t like about the Mohs’ kit is it is only telling you about the very surface of the slab where the hammer tells you about the slab deeper into it.
+The Mohs test is a more commonly used tool to test for hardness.
+The test has a rating from #1 to #10 but for testing concrete, you would look between #2 and #9 (considering #1 is the hardness of talc... basically baby powder!
+And #10 is the hardness of diamond).
+The kit consists of 8-9 stylus tools with pointed tips made of materials (plastic, copper, various alloys) with varying degrees of hardness.
+To test your concrete slab’s hardness, you would start with maybe a #4 and make a small scrape on the surface of the concrete.
+If the concrete shows a visible scratch, move up to #5 and so on until your pin-tip does NOT scratch the surface.
+For example, if it scratches with #6 but not #7 you look at the chart and that gives you your concrete hardness in PSI.
+This is a good tool and less costly than the rebound hammer (which can range up to $600.00 bucks, as opposed to the Mohs kit around $120.00 bucks).
+The only thing I don’t like about the Mohs kit is that it tells you about the very top surface of the slab, where the rebound hammer reacts to the entire depth of the slab.

 TO SUM UP

-So, we can start to see that you can get an idea of concrete hardness by looking at the aggregate used as well as the geographic location, but there is a lot more to making hard or soft concrete.
+So, you can get an idea of concrete hardness by looking at the aggregate used as well as the geographic location, but there is a lot more to making hard or soft concrete.
 I live in the Northwest, Washington state on the Puget Sound and we have some of the hardest concrete on the continent but I will find very soft concrete here at times and it is because of all the other factors that go into making hard-medium-soft concrete.